 A down sleeping bag can be appropriate for multi-day overnight hikes, cold camping conditions, world travel or alpine adventures.

-- Offers you the very best warmth for weight on the market.
+Warmth.
+It offers you the very best warmth for weight on the market.
 Nothing will keep you quite as warm for the same weight.
-If you’re new to down in general, it might be worth understanding what down fill power is.
+If you’re new to down in general, it might be worth understanding what down fill power is and why it matters.

 Sleeping bags come with a full scope of cool features including different baffle constructions, draft tubes, neck collars, and two-way zips.
-But as a beginner, here are a few key accessories you should keep an eye out for:
+But they form just a part of your entire sleeping system that work together to protect you from weather and ensure you enjoy a good sleep when camping or hiking.
+Here are a few key aspects to your sleeping system that you should keep an eye out for:

 A sleeping bag liner can add another layer of insulation and help keep your sleeping bag cleaner for longer – especially good for down sleeping bags which can be tricker to wash.
 For cold weather climates, look for thicker liners made from silk or polyester.
 For warmer weather conditions, opt for something highly breathable like silk or cotton.